JuliaGPU/NVTX.jl/README.md

 ```
 These macros can safely be used if the profiler is not active, or not even installed, and so are safe to include in package code.

-To run the Nsight systems profiler, use
+To run the Nsight Systems profiler, use
 ```
 nsys profile julia script.jl
 ```

+See [Nsight Systems User Manual](https://docs.nvidia.com/nsight-systems/UserGuide/index.html) for more information.

 ### Julia runtime